CCAC-CIT/learn-cli/README.md

 ```> cd ~``` &lt;- this says "change my working directory to my home directory"; **remember not to type the &gt;**
 1. Now, let's see where home is:<br />
 ```> pwd``` &lt;- this stands for "print working directory"<br />
 On my CCAC Windows machine, what prints is ```/c/Users/csheldon-hess/```; yours will be different depending upon your username, your operating system, and how you've got things configured.
 That's fine.
-But you will need to know where your home directory is (write it down if you think you'll forget) and that ```cd ~``` is the shortcut to get there.
+But **you will need to know where your home directory is (write it down if you think you'll forget) and that ```cd ~``` is the shortcut to get there.**
 1. Is your username part of your home directory?
 Let's find out what your username is, shall we?<br />
 ```> whoami```<br />
 For me, the output was ```csheldon-hess```, which is, indeed, part of my home path.
 1. What else is here? <br />
 ```> ls```  &lt;- this lists the contents of the directory<br />
 This should give you a list of all of the files and directories inside your home directory.
-But we can add flags!< br/>
+But we can add flags! <br />
 ```> ls -ahl``` &lt;- this lists them, even the hidden files(!!), with a LOT more details<br />
 Fiddle around with the flags until you get a version of ```ls``` that you like.
 Git Bash is a pretty friendly command line interface, with color-coding for different types of files, so I'm generally pretty happy with ```ls -a``` &mdash; unless I need to know file permissions for some reason, in which case I pop the ```l``` back on.